-cf: Specifies the IVAS coded-format (cf) transmitted in the IVAS frames in the session.
-IVAS coded format corresponds to the format represented in the IVAS coded frames, which is generally the input format to the encoder.
-The cf parameter is a list of supported comma-separated IVAS coded formats in the order of preference, using the identifiers of the Input format column from Table 4.2-24h of the present document.
-While the formats listed shall be supported by the offerer for its offer or the answerer for its answer, selection of the format is application-specific and out of scope of this document.
+cf: Specifies the IVAS Immersive mode coded-format (cf) transmitted in the IVAS Immersive mode frames in the session.
+IVAS coded format corresponds to the format represented in the IVAS Immersive mode coded frames, which is generally the input format to the encoder.
+The cf parameter is a list of supported comma-separated IVAS Immersive mode coded formats in the order of preference, using the identifiers from Table A.4.1-1 of the present document (column "Identifier").
+Selection of the format is application-specific and out of scope of this document.
+EVS frames in the session are in mono format; switching to mono shall be possible.

+Table A.4.1-1: IVAS coded-format